jess-castillo/Panoptic-Instance_Segmentation/README.md

 ## Panoptic segmentation
 1. Change the backbone of the architecture and compare the results obtained with the original code.
 Discuss the quality of segmentation.

-2. Implement the Panoptic Quality metric.
+- (Optional) Implement the Panoptic Quality metric.

-(Optional) Following the steps presented on ```Panoptic_Segmentation/UPSNet``` folder, present the results of UPSNet using the COCO val2017 dataset, using pre-trained weights.
+2. Following the steps presented on ```Panoptic_Segmentation/UPSNet``` folder, present the results of UPSNet using the COCO val2017 dataset, using pre-trained weights.
 Report the panoptic quality (PQ) and show some qualitative results.